floWneffetS/tutorial_dcTMD/README.md

 ```
 As these initial runs only require simulations of 0.1 ns length, they should be ready within a reasonably short time, i.e., some minutes.

-When all equilibration simulations simulations have been carried out, prepare a separate directory for the pulling simulations and the individual pulling input TPR files via:
+When all equilibration simulations have been carried out, prepare a separate directory for the pulling simulations and the individual pulling input TPR files via:
 ```
 cd ..
 mkdir v0.001